iZettle/api-documentation/finance-api/user-guides/fetch-account-transactions.md

 Fetch account transactions
 ===
-Using the Finance API, you can fetch transactions or transactions of certain types from a merchant's Zettle liquid account during a specific period.
+Use the Finance API to fetch transactions or transactions of certain types from a merchant's Zettle liquid account during a specific period.

 > **Note**: A merchant's Zettle liquid account contains all confirmed transactions that are already paid out or to be paid out to the merchant.
 If you want to check preliminary transactions that are being confirmed with the issuing banks (buyers' banks), you can fetch them from a merchant's Zettle preliminary account.